-Transformation towards a more circular business requires information about inputs and outputs of systems and processes, measuring their impacts, management of data and data exchange across the value chain.
+Transformation towards a more circular business requires information about inputs and outputs of product systems and processes and measuring their impacts across the value chain.
 How to assess and communicate impacts?
-Based upon the concept and importance of Life Cycle Thinking the assessment of environmental, economic and social aspects on product-service and building level are covered.
+Based upon the concept and importance of Life Cycle Thinking, the assessment of environmental, economic and social aspects on product and building level will be covered.

-Chapter 1: Introduction: Life cycle thinking (LCT) is a concept that considers all life stages of a product or service including their interdependencies from the very beginning to the very end.
-LCT is crucial when establishing a Circular Economy as it takes positive and negative impacts of the entire life cycle into account and prevents burden shifting from one life stage to another.
+Chapter 1: Introduction to Life Cycle Thinking: Life cycle thinking (LCT) is a concept that considers all life stages of a product or service including their interdependencies from the very beginning to the very end.
+LCT is crucial when establishing a Circular Economy as it takes positive and negative impacts of the entire life cycle into account and prevents burden shifting of negative impacts from one life stage to another.
 Because of the high complexity and the extremely long lifetime, LCT is particularly important when working on the construction sector.

-Chapter 2: Impact assessment along the life cycle: To enhance positive and minimise negative impacts of products or processes, the environmental, social and economic performance along the life cycle has to be assessed.
+Chapter 2: Impact Assessment along the life cycle: To enhance positive and minimise negative impacts of products or processes, the environmental, social and economic performance along the life cycle has to be assessed.
 Life Cycle Assessment, Life Cycle Costing and Social Life Cycle Assessment are introduced.

-Chapter 3: The life cycle of products and assessing its circular loops: Discussions on the impact of furniture and building products along their life cycle are held, as well as reflections on necessary and possible steps towards reaching a more circular level.
+Chapter 3: The life cycle of products and discussing circular loops: Discussions on the impact of furniture and building components along their life cycle are held, as well as reflections on necessary and possible steps towards reaching a more circular level.
 Specific examples visualise the present situation and the improvement potential towards a more circular approach.

-Chapter 4: Assessment of the life cycle of buildings: As buildings can be considered as very complex and long life products involving many different actors along the life cycle, a special focus is laid on the life cycle of buildings and building components.
+Chapter 4: Assessment & Communication on building and component level: As buildings can be considered as very complex and long life products involving many different actors along the life cycle, a special focus is laid on the life cycle of buildings and building components.
 The framework for the Life Cycle Sustainability Assessment is determined by the European Standards for Sustainability of Construction Works as well as several building certification schemes.
 The environmental impact of a product can be communicated by means of Environmental Product Declarations (EPD), which contain detailed information on the environmental performance of a product based on Life Cycle Assessment.
+Limitations of comparability of several assessment and labelling approaches are discussed, circularity indicators as well as KATCH_e tools for assessing and improving circularity are introduced.

-The module includes case studies of construction and furniture products.
+Chapter 5: Case studies and examples of construction and furniture products are provided.